aquiles-rag

 1. **Clients** (HTTP/HTTPS, Python SDK, or UI Playground) make asynchronous HTTP requests.

-2. **FastAPI Server** acts as the orchestration and business‑logic layer, validating requests and translating them to vector store commands.
+2. **FastAPI Server** — orchestration and business logic; validates requests and translates them to vector store operations.

 ## 📄 License